-Click the button above to use our qualification tool or if you want to read about the qualifications we have the major ones listed below:
+Click the button above to use our qualification tool, or if you want to read more about the qualifications, we have the major ones listed below:

-A stock purchase agreement can be present however the purchase agreement in a seller-financed transactions cannot affect the unconditional nature of the ownership for the woman who is the owner of the firm.
+A stock purchase agreement can be present; however, the purchase agreement in a seller-financed transaction cannot affect the unconditional nature of the ownership for the woman who is the owner of the firm.
 The terms of the agreement must follow the normal commercial practices and the owner must retain control of the firm absent violations of the terms.

-“a.)
-Net worth $750,000” the items that are excluded are the following: -Equity interest of the primary residence -Funds invested in IRA or other retirement accounts that are unavailable until retirement age without significant penalty. -The woman’s ownership in the ED/WOSB firm is excluded The exclusions for
+a) Net worth of $750,000.
+The items excluded are the following: Equity interest of the primary residence, funds invested in IRA or other retirement accounts that are unavailable until retirement age without significant penalty.
+The woman’s ownership in the ED/WOSB firm is excluded.

-“b.)
-AGI $350,000” include the following exemptions: Any income received by your ED/WOSB that is an S corporation, LLC, etc. if you can provide documentation that the funds were reinvested in the ED/WOSB or the distribution was soley for the purpose of paying taxes arising from the normal course of business operations.
+b) The exclusions for AGI $350,000” include the following exemptions: Any income received by your ED/WOSB that is an S corporation, LLC, etc. (if you can provide documentation that the funds were reinvested in the ED/WOSB or the distribution was solely for the purpose of paying taxes arising from the normal course of business operations).

-The SBA will review the husband/spouse’s financial situation to explore the following two (2) areas for determining EDWOSB eligibility for the wife; a.)
-Access to credit if the spouse is an officer or director of the company (guaranteed loans, lent money, provided financial support). b.)
-Similar lines of business, shared employees, similar firm names, shared or similar websites or equipment.
-If the husband/spouse is in a similar business the SBA can also include the spouse’s financial situation.
+The SBA will review the husband/spouse’s financial situation to explore the following two areas for determining EDWOSB eligibility for the wife: a) Access to credit if the spouse is an officer or director of the company (guaranteed loans, lent money, provided financial support). b) Similar lines of business, shared employees, similar firm names, shared or similar websites or equipment.
+If the husband/spouse is in a similar business, the SBA can also include the spouse’s financial situation.

 ED/WOSB firm are required to perform the following percentage of a federally awarded prime contract:

 |Service Contracts:||at least 50%|

 |Supply Contracts (if you are the manufacturer):||at least 50%|

 |Specialty Construction:||at least 25%|